 Internet newsletter and self-styled “resource” for anti-war activists

-Information featured on PMR includes "action" alerts issued by anti-war groups nationwide.
-The subjects of these alerts are, among other issues, condemnations of the Iraq War; opposition to U.S. military recruiting and military spending; calls for American nuclear disarmament; and support for Palestinian militants in their war against Israel.
-(Notwithstanding its professed commitment to “non-violence,” one recent action featured on PMR was an announcement by the Progressive Democrats of America condemning the “Palestinian Anti-Terrorism Act of 2006."
-The Act called for the Palestinian government to denounce and combat terrorism and eliminate anti-Israel and anti-Semitic incitement.)
-PMR also publishes a listing of events, most commonly anti-war rallies, as well as links to news stories and commentary critical of the U.S. war effort; in addition, it sells books advocating nonviolence and attacking U.S. foreign policy.
+Established in 2006, the Peace Majority Report (PMR) was a self-described “nonpartisan” anti-war Internet newsletter that “reach[ed] across the political and cultural spectrum—embracing conservatives and progressives, as well as others of all persuasions”—to oppose U.S. war efforts and build a “peace community in America.”
+On its website, PMR posted information from, for, and about anti-war organizations nationwide.
+It also posted numerous “action” alerts in which these groups condemned the Iraq War, voiced opposition to U.S. military recruiting and spending, called for American nuclear disarmament, and expressed support for Palestinian militants in their war against Israel.
+Notwithstanding its professed commitment to “non-violence,” one PMR post was a Progressive Democrats of America statement that condemned the “Palestinian Anti-Terrorism Act of 2006,” a congressional bill calling for the Palestinian government to denounce and combat terrorism and anti-Semitic incitement.
+Also in 2006, PMR published lists of events organized by anti-war organizations, as well as links to news stories and commentary critical of the U.S. war effort.
+In addition, it sold books advocating nonviolence and attacking American foreign policy.

-PMR publishes a “scorecard" ranking congressional legislators according to their votes on matters of “war and peace,” and specifically such issues as: support and funding for the Iraq War; the U.S. embargo of Cuba; the United Nations; the Patriot Act; the Guantanamo Bay detention center; the Israeli-Palestinian conflict; nuclear weapons; and military recruiters in universities.
-Republican Representative Tom DeLay scored a mere 4 percent, and moderate Democratic Senator Joseph Lieberman scored 24 percent.
-By contrast, the leftist Congressman John Conyers earned a 90 percent approval rating from PMR, while Senator Ted Kennedy scored 81 percent.
+In 2006 as well, PMR compiled a “scorecard” that ranked House and Senate legislators according to their votes on matters of “war and peace,” and specifically on such issues as: support and funding for the Iraq War; the U.S. embargo of Cuba; the United Nations; the Patriot Act; the Guantanamo Bay Detention Center; the Israeli-Palestinian conflict; U.S. development of nuclear weapons; and military recruitment in American universities.
+As a consequence of PMR's leftist political orientation, conservative Republican Congressman Tom DeLay received a score of just 4%, and moderate Democratic Senator Joseph Lieberman scored 24%.
+By contrast, leftists Ted Kennedy, John Conyers, and Dennis Kucinich scored 81%, 90%, and 99%, respectively.